-With an Author-first approach, it’s making sure you and your brand goes out in the world.
-Most of you will have a coaching, consulting or a particular business in the background and with this approach, it’s going to have the most effect.
+With an author-first approach, it’s making sure you and your brand goes out in the world.
+Many of you will have a coaching, consulting or a particular business in the background and with this approach, it’s going to have the most effect.

 If you’re writing a non-fiction book, then you’re in for a lot of fun as you come up with creative ways to market your book, all while juggling your coaching, consulting or creative business.
 As a busy person, you want to spend your time marketing wisely, as well as your money.

 Niche Marketing aims to target a specific audience with a certain marketing and positioning strategy, rather than multiple audiences at once.
 This allows the author to potentially make more income – with less advertising cost.
 I advise all my authors to use this principle to better define a target reader audience.

 If your goal behind writing a book is to develop skill, express creativity, and simply be published, then you won’t need a book marketing plan.
 But if your goal is to write to disseminate ideas to as many as possible, and receive a return on time spent, then you need promotional ideas to get that message out.

 talented novelist and writer’s festival speaker Susan Johnson, having had a

 roaring writing career in the 80s and travelling the world in the 90s, on

 returning to Australia and enquiring into publishing, she had a rude shock.
 No